t3rmian/PBMap/README.md

 startActivity(sendIntent);
 ````

 If PBMap is not installed an ActivityNotFoundException exception will be thrown.
-The list of map and place ids can be found at [the wiki page](https://github.com/T3r1jj/PBMap/wiki/Maps-and-places) or through Content Provider.
+The list of map and place ids can be found on a [dedicated site](https://pbmap.termian.dev) with in-app links (`data-id` attribute) or through Content Provider.
 For a fully working example refer to sample app from the repository.

 ### Integration through Content Provider